Stress Eating

 Getting where you’re going is faster with clarity.

-Clarity helps you identify what you need to do right now that is in alignment with your goals.
+Clarity helps you identify what you need to do right now that aligns with your goals.

-With clarity wishing and hoping for change melts into the act of doing only what you need to do to get to where you want to be.
+With clarity, wishing and hoping for change melts into doing only what you need to do to get to where you want to be.

-Clarity gives you the opportunity to take a deep breath.
-When you exhale feel the weight of expectations and the pressure to conform to other’s expectations lift.
+Clarity allows you to take a deep breath.
+When you exhale, the weight of expectations and the pressure to conform to other’s expectations lift.

-You can finally say, “ahhhhhh,” and feel at peace that your relationship with yourself, while not perfect, it’s progressing.
+You can finally say, “Ahhhhhh,” and feel at peace that your relationship with yourself, while not perfect, is progressing.

 The way to make your plan work is to work on the fundamentals.
 Be present, follow guidelines that work for you, start from where you are today and accept yourself with clarity.
-This is a foundation you can build a new relationship with food and your body.
+This is a foundation for building a new relationship with food and your body.

 Enjoy food and feel good about it.